 Tips for Making Your Quizzes

-No matter what type of quiz you choose to include in your eLearning materials, there are a few tips that will help you when creating your assessments.
+No matter what type of quiz format you choose to include in your eLearning materials, there are a few tips that will help you when creating your assessments.

 - Use a quiz software to help — There are lots of great tools out there for creating quizzes of all types.
 Quiz makers like Fyrebox, iSpring, and ProProfs — to name a few — make it super easy to create high quality assessments for your online courses.